Law student programs practice areas

 Our students

-Our students will learn through a comprehensive experience in Aboriginal law and will work with other ministries on a range of legal issues.
+Our students will learn through a comprehensive experience in the law relating to Indigenous people, including Aboriginal law, public law and corporate commercial law.
+Students will work with other ministries on a range of legal issues.

 Articling

-• surveyed case law that impacts the practice of Aboriginal law and Indigenous issues in Ontario and Canada
+- surveyed and analysed case law that impacts the practice of Aboriginal law and Indigenous issues in Ontario and Canada and provided overviews and summaries

-• reviewed materials and worked with counsel to identify preliminary legal research
+- reviewed legal and historical sources and worked with counsel to identify preliminary legal research and synthesize research findings

 Summer law